tristanleafs/hw-ruby-intro/README.md

 ** Note that you can also just type `git commit. `This will open up nano by default ([changeable](http://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits)- instructions here).
 Then it will show you everything that `git status` does and has you input your text that documents your change.  `-m` is a shortcut to bypass the text editor, BUT it also makes you more blind to what will be committed.

+To make sure that your travis.yml committed properly, check it's output!
+Go to: https://travis-ci.com/github/UCCS-CS4300-5300/YOURUCCSUSERNAME The execution of your test runs will be shown and will be used in part for grading.

 2. Submit your code on Canvas